 Enhancing PSAP Audio Performance and Power Efficiency in Hearables with Anti-Noise

-Personal sound amplification products (PSAP) enhance user’s listening experiences with hearables in challenging environments.
+PSAP enhances user's listening experiences with hearables in challenging environments.
 Long delay in the audio system creates distortion known as comb effect in PSAP.
-This paper investigates the root cause of the comb effect and explains how Maxim’s PSAP based on anti-noise solution yields a superior system performance than conventional PSAP solutions.
+This paper investigates the root cause of the comb effect and explains how a new anti-noise device yields a superior system performance compared to conventional PSAP solutions.

 Add Authentication Security to Automotive Endpoints Using the 1-Wire Interface